TJ20201/RGBLamps/README.md

 # RGBLamps
 RGBLamps is a Fabric Minecraft Mod for version 1.19.2.
+It adds a singular block: the Colour Lamp.
+This block is a customisable lamp which has its colour changed by right-clicking it with any of the 16 colour of dyes.
+The recipe for this block can be seen in the "Recipes" section.

 ## Recipes
 The shapeless recipe for a coloured lamp is: